-Bill to impose 12% VAT on nonresident digital or electronic service providers and marketplace platforms – possible implementation 1 July 2023
+Senate debates Bill to impose 12% VAT on nonresident digital service providers and platforms; Jan 2024 earliest implementation timeframe

-The Philippines House of Representatives has approved Bill 4122 to impose VAT on foreign providers of digital and electronic services to Philippine consumers.
-It now passes to the Senate.
-When passed, it would come into law 15 days later, and VAT will be due for supplies 180 days (6 months) later.
-This means 1 July 2023 could be the implementation date.
+If passed, it would come into law 15 days later, and VAT will be due for supplies 180 days (6 months) later.
+This means 1 January 2024 could be the implementation date.

 VAT would be levied on online advertisement services, digital services and the supply of other electronic services.